HexLasso/FF-16/README.md

 ## What does FF-16 do?

 FF-16 is a static analysis tool that finds frequently occurring local 16-bit patterns across the entire file.
-It can help to understand file layout and locate structures from frequent patterns.
+It can help to locate structures from frequent patterns and understand file layout.

 ## Command line usage